Luke Nero Brown - Owner & CEO/ General Manager

 I am responsible for the entirety of Spiral Freerun and its runnings on a day to day basis.
 I am in charge of employing and organising the team to run as a well oiled machine and continue to provide our services to a high standard to our community.

 I have a degree in (BSc) Sports Science & Coaching as well as qualifications in Parkour, safeguarding, first aid, anti terrorism, COVID-19 safe practice, swim teaching and much more.
 My knowledge on Anatomy, Biomechanics, Physics & Coaching combined with my experience allow me to provide a great teaching environment in which the participants & staff will learn skills that they can take through with them for life.

-Maciej Chrupek (Matt) - Lead/ Assistant Coach.
+Maciej Chrupek (Matt) - Lead/ Assistant Coach

-I arrived in the UK in autumn 2019 to study Sport Rehabilitation and Therapy at the University of Bedfordshire.
+Bio: I arrived in the UK in autumn 2019 to study Sport Rehabilitation and Therapy at the University of Bedfordshire.
 I began working with Spiral Freerun on January 2020.

 I have been actively training parkour for 6 years now, and I have participated in variety of gatherings and workshops in my home country (Poland) during that time.
 I have also experience from House of Air Gliwice (trampoline park) where I was responsible for injury prevention and class teaching.

 My main goal is to become a Physiotherapist, which combined with my parkour experience will allow me to train students safely and effectively, and also educate them on the anatomy & physiology of the human body.

 Bio: I have been training Parkour for over 10 years now and at a professional level in the more recent years as part of a well known team of professional parkour athletes.
 I work for and with Satori Media & Ampisound as well as working as a firefighter.

 I have known and trained with the Spiral Freerun team for many of these years and have always been impressed with the company they have created and the work they have been doing so naturally I jumped at opportunity to become part of the team.